miku/zek/docs/zek.md

 # OPTIONS

+-C
+:  Emit less compact representation.
+This mimicks the former default setting.

 -F
 :  Skip formatting.
 The formatter might choke on funny characters.

 -c
 :  Emit more compact representation.
-This might be the default in a future version.
+This is the default as of 0.1.8.

 -d
 :  Emit debug output.